barrryblock/barrryblock.github.io/_posts/2025-03-13-securing-fintech.md

 categories: [MSc]
 ---

-# Blueprint for a Secure FinTech: Case Study in Cybersecurity
-*Published: March 13, 2025*
-*Author: John Prasad*

 ---

 It's bittersweet, but this is my final blog post reflecting on my MSc journey.
 This time, I'm diving into my *Enterprise Cyber Security* module, where I got to play cyber superhero for a fictitious FinTech company.
 Forget capes; my toolkit included **risk analysis, threat modeling, and a whole lot of architectural thinking**.